gehoumi/terraform-azurerm-marketplace-linux-vm/README.md

 # Deploy Virtual Appliance from Azure Marketplace using Terraform module

-This terraform module deploy in Azure a Linux-based image Virtual Appliance from [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/home).

-For example, the Virtuals appliances like Cisco FTDv, ASAv, aci-cloud-apic-virtual, nsx-policy-manager,vmseries, ... etc can be deployed in Azure automatically after accepting the appliance image “terms of service”.

-Note: The module deploy by default the virtual appliance with four interfaces on four networks.
-The deployment with Scale Sets or HA is not tested.
+This Terraform module facilitates the deployment of a Linux-based Virtual Appliance from the Azure [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/home).
+This allows for the automatic provisioning of various virtual appliances such as Cisco FTDv, ASAv, aci-cloud-apic-virtual, nsx-policy-manager, vmseries, and more, subject to the acceptance of the appliance image's "terms of service."

+By default, the module deploys the virtual appliance with four network interfaces on four distinct networks.
+However,the module provides flexibility in configuring the deployment to suit your specific requirements.
+You have the ability to adjust the default behavior as needed to accommodate different configurations and preferences.
+For instance, you can customize the number of network interfaces, network configurations, and other settings to align with your desired deployment scenarios.
+This allows you to tailor the deployment to your unique needs and preferences.

+Functional examples are included in the [examples](https://github.com/gehoumi/terraform-azurerm-marketplace-linux-vm/tree/main/examples) directory, check it for further information.

+Please be aware that this module has not been tested for deployments involving Scale Sets or high availability configurations.

 ##  How to find an image in Marketplace